 In some cases, probate administration can take much longer if:

-A probate attorney can typically evaluate the circumstances surrounding an estate and advise you at the onset of administration as to how long a proceeding is expected to last.
+Our probate attorneys can evaluate the circumstances surrounding an estate and advise you at the onset of administration as to how long a proceeding is expected to last.

 Probate proceedings involve the settling of a decedent’s estate in both instances where a person dies with or without a last will and testament.
 When a person leaves a last will, the person is generally referred to as having died “testate” and the terms of the will guide various elements of probate such as naming the executor, appointing guardians of minor children, and specifying what authorities the executor has with respect to the estate administration.
 If the will is found to have been properly executed, the estate will be distributed in accordance with the directions contained in the will.